zextras/tech-doc/source/carbonio-ce/_management/externalservices.rst

 :ref:`mesh_multi_install`).
 Moreover, although it is not required, we highly suggest to use the |mesh| Administration Interface to better keep track of the configuration and changes.
-Please check :ref:`mesh-gui` for directions on how to configure and reach it.
+Please check :ref:`mesh-gui` for directions on how to configure it and reach it.

 Finally, keep the **cluster credential password** at hand, because it is required for token generation.